eddmann/eddmann.github.io/_posts/2016/2016-01-03-infix-calculator-in-clojure.md

 ---
 layout: post
 title: 'Infix Calculator in Clojure'
-meta: 'Creating a small infix-calculator in Clojure using the Shunting Yard algorithm and RPN evaluation'
+meta: 'Discover how to implement an infix calculator in Clojure using the Shunting Yard algorithm and Reverse Polish Notation evaluation to process expressions efficiently.'
+tags: clojure algorithms
 ---

 Following on from my previous post, I have continued my exploration into Clojure by implementing a simple infix calculator - using the Shunting Yard algorithm and RPN evaluation.
-The documented implementation is split into three distinct parts of which I will describe piece-by-piece, before composing them together to result in the final calculator.
+The documented implementation is split into three distinct parts, of which I will describe piece-by-piece before composing them together to result in the final calculator.

 <!--more-->

 ## Tokenization

-The first problem to solve is to correctly split up the supplied infix expression into the tokenized output.
+The first problem to solve is to correctly split up the supplied infix expression into the tokenised output.
-The implementation below 'reduces' over each of the characters in the expression producing an output list which correctly merges co-located digits.
+The implementation below _reduces_ over each of the characters in the expression, producing an output list which correctly merges co-located digits.

 ```clojure
 (defn tokenize [expr]